-In this section of the lab we will continue the analysis of a strain of E.coli.
+In this section of the workshop we will continue the analysis of a strain of E.coli.
 In the previous section we extracted those reads which did not map to the reference genome and assembled them.
 However, it is often necessary to be able to perform a de novo assembly of a genome.
-In this case, rather than doing any remapping, we will start with the filtered reads we obtained in part 3 of the lab.
+In this case, rather than doing any remapping, we will start with the filtered reads we obtained in part 3 of the workshop.

 To do this we will a program called SPAdes to try to get the best possible assembly for a given genome.
-We will then generate assembly statistics and then produce some annotation via BLAST.
+We will then generate assembly statistics and then produce some annotation via Pfam and BLAST.

-Task 1 Start the Assembly
+Task 1: Start the Assembly

-The assembly takes a while so the results have been prepared for you.
-See the ~/workshop_data/genomics_tutorial/data/sequencing/ecoli_exeter/denovo_assembly directory.
+The assembly takes so the results have been pre-computed for you and are available in the directory ~/workshop_data/genomics_tutorial/data/sequencing/ecoli_exeter/denovo_assembly.